A good night’s sleep

-I write this blog with the knowledge that I sleep well.
+I write this blog with the knowledge that I get a good night’s sleep.
 It’s something that I am good at.
 Annoying isn’t it?
-My family tell me that I got the ‘sleep gene’ when my sister and mother tell me that they sleep for 4-5 hours and I am at a good 6-7 per night.
+My family tell me that I got the ‘sleep gene’.
+My sister and mother tell me they sleep for 4-5 hours and I am at a good 6-7 per night.
 However, my sleep pattern has not been without effort and it is something I constantly work on.

 Sleep is still the mystery of scientists.
-They do experiments on sleep deprivation and give us theories that REM (Rapid Eye Movement) sleep is needed for concentration and awareness as not getting enough sleep causes serious hallucinations in most people.
-So we have a theory of why sleep is needed, but we don’t know why it is needed for so long and in the way we ‘do’ it.
+Experiments on sleep deprivation give us theories that REM (Rapid Eye Movement) sleep is needed for concentration and awareness.
+Not getting enough sleep causes serious hallucinations in most people.
+So we know why sleep is needed, but we don’t know why it is needed for so long.

-We know that REM sleep is important and occurs during a deeper state of sleep and that some people reach that state earlier in their sleep cycle than others.
-This may cause a person to wake early and sleep less than someone who takes longer to reach that REM deep sleep.
-However, the ability to reach REM sleep may be affected by alcohol and/or drugs (prescribed or otherwise) or sleep conditions like sleep apnoea.
+We know that REM sleep is an important deeper state of sleep.
+Some people reach that state earlier in their sleep cycle than others.
+However, the ability to reach REM sleep may be affected by alcohol and/or drugs or sleep conditions like sleep apnoea.

 The most important thing about your own sleep pattern is to fully know and understand that is your sleep pattern.
-If you are an early deep sleeper your brain may only need a few hours’ sleep, but those who reach REM sleep after 5 hours sleep will generally sleep for longer.
+If you are an early deep sleeper your brain may only need a few hours’ sleep.
+Those who reach REM sleep after 5 hours sleep will generally sleep for longer.
 There is no standard 8 hour sleep cycle.
-We are individuals, with individual lives and experiences so we should not expect to follow a ‘norm’ – even if the experts say so.
+We are individuals, we cannot expect to follow a ‘norm’ – even if the experts say so.

 I get between 6 and 7 hours sleep and my identical twin sister gets between 4 and 5 hours.
 We are genetically identical but have different sleep patterns.
 You get the gist.